Zlztai/Zlztai/README.md

 - 👋 Hi, I’m @Zlztai
-- 👀 I’m interested in learn
+- 👀 I’m interested in github
-- 🌱 I’m a newfish and just ues oerths project
+- 🌱 I’m a newfish and just use other project
--
+- Thanks!!

 <!---
 Zlztai/Zlztai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.